 It is not uncommon, for example, for our researchers here at CyberProof to come across major databases with leaked information hosted on random servers.
 In fact, we’ve seen many incidents like these – most of them don’t make it into the media.

-Let’s have a look at a few examples of the expert methods that researchers use to uncover this and other types of information.
+Let’s have a look at a few examples of the expert methods that threat intelligence analysts use to uncover this and other types of information.

 Earlier this year, a researcher from Vertek Corporation uncovered 43 million email addresses leaked by the command & control server of the Trik spam botnet.
 In this case, the researchers used automated data gathering techniques and found that one of the groups behind this operation misconfigured its server and left its content accessible to anyone with the ability to gain access to the IP directly.